Updated June 1, 2017

 The 3 Parts of LEGOLAND

 - LEGOLAND – The main park, the first idea and what you shouldn’t miss.
 Rides, shows, splash pads, and MiniLand are here.
 The park includes around 60 shows, attractions, rides and exhibits.

 - SEALIFE Aquarium – This is a creatively designed aquarium intending to pull childred into the world of sea life with inviting ways to learn.

 - LEGOLAND Water Park – Geared for kids ages 2-12.
 The LEGOLAND Water Park is creative and fun with large foam LEGOS floating through the lazy river, a huge water play structure made to look like it was built with LEGOS and more.
 The LEGOLAND Chima Water Park is included in the admission cost of the LEGOLAND Water Park.

 - Options are very limited in comparison to Disneyland, so know what to expect.

 - Fun Town Market is the best for a variety of options, hot and cold, with healthy selections.

 - Granny’s Apple Fries are the “churro” of this park and are delicious!

-- Because the options are limited, I recommend eating breakfast prior to entering, enjoying a lunch on-site and then leaving at close (5pm) to dine offsite.
+- Because the options are limited, I recommend eating breakfast prior to entering, enjoying a lunch on-site and then leaving at close (5pm many days) to dine offsite.
 Later in this post, I give you two options for nearby dining in and around Carlsbad.

 - Fairy Tale Brook – A slow boat cruise through an ode to classic fairy tales.
 Good for all ages.
 My absolute favorite!